 Housing investment, which continued to decline following the front-loaded increase prior to the consumption tax hike, has recently started to bottom out.
-The number of housing starts-a leading indicator of housing investment-continued to fall back since the first quarter last year due to the decline in demand following the front-loaded increase, mainly in owner-occupied houses, but it has almost leveled off since the middle of last year (Chart 18[1]).
+The number of housing starts-a leading indicator of housing investment-continued to fall back since the first quarter last year due to the decline in demand following the front-loaded increase, mainly in owner-occupied houses, but it has almost leveled off since the middle of last year, albeit with fluctuations (Chart 19[1]).